 - If you’re finding ants, put drops of lavender and tea tree essential oils in various places inside the van; ants hate the smell of these oils.
 We used tissues dotted with lavender oil to discourage ants when we were parked in storage last summer.
 It worked a treat.
 Apparently they don’t much like talcum powder either.

 When to clean a motorhome water tank

-Water tanks simply must be properly cleaned after winter before you use them (and mid-season if you can) but certainly empty the fresh water tank and refill for each trip.
+Water tanks must be properly cleaned before you use them (and mid-season if you can) but certainly empty the fresh water tank and refill for each trip.

-Boiling the water usually renders it safe to drink but, for example, showering or rinsing fruit could invite infection so keep that motorhome tank clean throughout the warmer summer season months.
-Use motorhome appropriate sterilising products according to the manufacturer’s instructions.
+Boiling the water usually renders it safe to drink but, for example, showering or rinsing fruit could invite infection so keep that motorhome tank clean throughout the year (especially during the warmer summer months).

+- Use motorhome appropriate sterilising products according to the manufacturer’s instructions.
 We like to give the fresh tank a good soak in Puriclean then drain it all via every tap into the waste tank to sit for a while.
 Whilst the tank is being cleaned and subsequently drained, look underneath for dripping water.
 Do this again as you drain the waste tank.

+- Always ensure that you use a dedicated and regularly sterilised food-safe hose or watering can to fill your tank with.
+Little point in cleaning the tank only to fill it with contaminated water!
 Our method is to use the onboard tank for filling the kettle, washing up and washing.
 However, we have a portable 6 litre cannister for drinking water.
 This gets a thorough clean each time we fill it.
 We fill that directly from the outlet, negating any worries about contaminants in between.